zaksabeast/PokemonRNGGuides/guides/frlg/en/stationary gift (emu).md

 Of course some of them are available in wild too.
 ```

 - After that, you'll need to open your emulator.
-You should have a save in front of the stationary pokemon or the NPC that gives you the Pokemon.
+You should have a save in front of the stationary Pokemon or the NPC that gives you the Pokemon.
 This way you'll save time and have more possible target frames.

 - Load your Lua Script.
   - For vba-rr 23.6, go to "Tools" => "Lua Scripting" => "New Lua Script".
 A box will pop-up where you'll be able to select the lua you saved earlier.